aiishaan/diningPhilosophers/README.md

 # Dining Astronomers

 This project simulates the classic "Dining Philosophers" problem with a twist, where astronomers (philosophers) can be either symmetric or asymmetric in their approach to acquiring chopsticks.
-The program uses POSIX threads and mutexes to manage concurrent execution and synchronization of astronomers
+The program uses POSIX threads and mutexes to manage concurrent execution and synchronization of astronomers.

 ## Author